Updated: 5 days ago

 Our FangYuan TaiChi centre will open in May of 2021. please inform us about your travel plan before you book your flight to our place.

 3. I am a vegetarian, can I eat at the centre ?

 Yes, each meal contains a large choice of both vegetarian and non-vegetarian dishes.

 4. Which level of class will I be placed in?

-Our school has different levels of classes for students who are beginners or advanced.
-We set our schedule depending on who is attending at the time.
+Our centre has different levels of classes for students who are beginners or advanced. we will arrange the course to meet your need.

 5. What are the weekly schedules like?

 Classes run from Monday to Friday and include a warm up and flexibility training, Qi Gong movements, Meditation,Tai Chi and Chinese culture activities .
 The day is structured according to the following schedule:

 Meditation : 7:00 - 7:20

 Breakfast: 08:00 – 08:30